This is the character page for the videogame Galaxy Angel.

 Voiced by: Satomi Hanamura

 The sixth member of the Rune Angel Troupe and pilots the RA-005 Relic Raider.
-She is a self-proclaimed Treasure Hunter that first appeared as an enemy and was forced to work as a temporary member of the Angel Wing to pay off her debt to the Blancmanche Company
+She is a self-proclaimed Treasure Hunter that first appeared as an enemy and was forced to work as a temporary member of the Angel Wing to pay off her debt to the Blancmanche Company.

 - Accidental Misnaming: She accidentally calls Mint Blancmanche "Mint Butamanju," which means "Mint Porkbun".
 Mint retaliated by raising the interest on her debt.

 - Action Girl